EoRImaging/eppsilon/dictionary.md

 **dft_fchunk**: A very rarely used keyword, this tells the code how many frequencies to calculate at once.
 It used to be useful for memory management, but rewrites of the DFT code have made this largely obsolete.

-**no_dft_progress**
+**no_dft_progress**: This is a flag (valid values are 0/1, default=0) to suppress the printing of progress report statements during the DFT.

 ## Power spectrum calculation keywords:

-**ave_removal**: This is a flag (valid values are 0/1, default=1) indicating that the average along the frequency axis of the cubes should be removed before the frequency Fourier Transform and then added back in to the kparallel=0 mode.
+**ave_removal**: This is a flag (valid values are 0/1, default=1) indicating that the average along the frequency axis of the cubes should be removed before the frequency Fourier Transform and then added back in to the k_parallel=0 mode.
 This has been well tested and substantially reduces the bleed of the flat spectrum foregrounds into the window.

 **wt_cutoffs**: This is a keyword to support a very subtle power spectrum normalization issue identified by Adrian Liu and quantified for MWA with simulations.
 It turns out that when baselines substantially overlap there is a suppression of the power of stochastic fields (like the EoR).
 We measure this overlap using the weights cube and we found through simulations that for MWA antennas, above a certain weight value the power suppression asymptotes to a factor of 0.5.
 A conservative weight value to use to be sure we are in that regime is a weight value of 1, and if we throw away bins below that value we lose very little sensitivity with the MWA.
 The wt_cutoffs keyword is the weights value to use for the cutoff value (it is calculated in uvf space, so it applies to all kz values for a given kx,ky pixel).
 It is defaulted to 1.0 and is only used during the binnning to 1D or 2D power spectra (for 2D, it is used to normalize areas of the ps properly but lower values are not thrown out, for 1D, pixels with lower values are excluded and the power spectrum is normalized by a factor of 2).
 To turn this normalization correction off, set wt_cutoffs=0.